Homelessness NSW is not a housing provider or a direct support service. If you are seeking emergency accommodation, visit Link2Home.

 We’ve put together a handy factsheet that outlines everything you need to know about the support grant, what it means and what you need to do to apply.

-If you are a DCJ funded organisation and have an annual revenue of less than $5 million, you may be eligble to apply for a support grant of up to $16,000.
+If you are a DCJ-funded Specialist Homelessness Service (lead organisations and subcontractors) and have an annual revenue of less than $5 million, you may be eligible to apply for a support grant of up to $16,000

 As part of the application process you will be asked to provide an outline of intended use of the grant money as well as estimated costs.
 Log your use of grant money by using the acquittal form below.